Older couple walking hand in hand on a city street, black and white

 Strength training is medicine

-Even starting at 70, resistance training improves cardiovascular outcomes, mobility, balance and falls risk.
-It's not optional.
+Even starting at 70, resistance training improves cardiovascular outcomes, mobility, balance, and falls risk.
+It is not optional.

 02